pdwrc/rc-light-controller/README.md

 needed anyway.
 It's to prevent the RC power supply from being back-powered by the Pico's USB port, if connected.

-## Input
+## Inputs

 The FET in the input pin is to prevent the Pico's input from seeing more than 3.3V.
+If you're using PWM mode, you'll need to add an additional FET and resistor for each channel you want to sample.
+These can be connected to any GPIO port.

-The Spektrum Smart protocol uses 3.3V so in theory this isn't a problem if using Spektrum Smart equipment, but this provides protection should the ESC and receiver fail to enter Smart mode for any reason.
+The Spektrum Smart protocol uses 3.3V so in theory this isn't needed if using Spektrum Smart equipment, but this provides protection should the receiver fail to enter Smart mode for any reason.
+This input needs to be connected to a pin that can be used as a UART input (e.g. GPIO 21).

-## Output
+### Output

 The schematic shows BS170s as the output drivers, as these can control a current of up to 500mA each.
 2N7000 FETs could also be used, but these have a